Sourdough Blondies with Rhubarb & Almonds

 It’s important to macerate the rhubarb in this recipe, or the blondies will be soggy.
 Because sugar is hydrophilic, it will draw out the juices from the rhubarb just like the sugar in these Sourdough Strawberry Shortcakes.

-Chop 136g of fresh rhubarb (about one cup, or two small stalks) into ½-inch pieces and place into a small mixing bowl.
+Chop the fresh rhubarb into ½-inch pieces and place into a small mixing bowl.

-Add 50g of granulated sugar (¼ cup) and toss to coat the rhubarb in the sugar.
+Add sugar and toss to coat the rhubarb.

 Rest for 30 minutes to one hour or until juices leak from the rhubarb.
 Strain the rhubarb and reserve the juices for another use, such as mixing into cocktails/mocktails or to make rhubarb simple syrup.